 Also there was no more sea.

 The new heaven and Earth have no sea.
-Water covers most of the present Earth yet in that day there will be no sea.
-The only additional features that John gives about the new heaven and Earth is that there will be no sun or moon.
+Water covers most of the present Earth, yet in that day, there will be no sea.
+John’s only additional feature about the new heaven and Earth is that there will be no sun or moon.

 The new creation is not the same as the Millennium because there will be a sea in the Millennium (Psalm 72:8; Isaiah 11:9, 11; Ezekiel 47:8-20; 48:28; Zechariah 9:10; 14:8).

 God will provide an inscrutable place for believers.